 Along the entirely to the gulf coast, there are hundreds (if not thousands) of places to pull over and watch the planet’s daily light show.
-Year around, temperatures are tolerable (yeah, Floridian’s get gold at 60 degrees) and you’re guaranteed to hit at beach in almost every direction you travel.
-The snow birds and tourists love to visit between November and April, so be prepared for lots of rental cars, and people on the highway in the fast lane with their left turn signal on. 🙂
+Year-round temperatures are tolerable (yes, Floridians get gold at 60 degrees).
+No matter what direction you travel, you’ll find people sharing in the peaceful ritual of saying farewell to another day.

 I’ve traveled this world and have yet to find another destination who can consistently deliver the badassery of Florida’s gulf coast.